+Where a student submits repeated extenuating circumstances applications due to recurrences of the same health or wellbeing issue, this will be treated as fitness to study concern and will be handled under this procedure.

+Further Education students should consult their Course Manager.

-(https://writtle.ac.uk/pdfs/Child-Protection-and-Safeguarding-Policy.pdf). - 1.6 A student disciplinary incident may also be treated as a fitness to study matter and a student may find themselves subject to the application of both procedures at the same time.
-Depending on individual circumstances, the University College may decide not to pursue one procedure in favour of the other, or to suspend one procedure until the outcome of the other is complete. - 1.7 Where a student suffers an exceptional and unforeseen situation that severely impacts on their learning, in particular their assessments, they should consult the WUC Extenuating Circumstances Policy: (https://moodle.writtle.ac.uk/course/view.php?id=1523). - Where a student submits repeated extenuating circumstances applications due to recurrences of the same health or wellbeing issue, this will usually be treated a fitness to study concern and will be handled under this procedure. - 1.8 Where a fitness to study concern is raised for a student who is resident in WUC accommodation, relevant information will be shared, subject to the student's consent, with the WUC Accommodation team and Senior Warden.
-Where the outcome of the Fitness to Study procedure is that student must withdraw from the University College, they will also be required to leave WUC accommodation (reasonable steps will be taken by the University College to support transition to new accommodation). - 1.9 Where concerns are raised about a resident student's ability to appropriately care for themselves and/or to live safely and respectfully alongside other students, but where there do not exist any significant concerns about their fitness to study, the situation will be dealt with by the WUC Accommodation team with reference to the student's accommodation contract.
+9. Where a fitness to study concern is raised for a student who is resident in WUC accommodation, relevant information will be shared, subject to the student's consent, with the WUC Accommodation team and Senior Warden/Warden's team as appropriate.
+Where the outcome of the Fitness to Study procedure is that student must withdraw from the University College, they will also be required to leave WUC accommodation (reasonable steps will be taken by the University

+College to support transition to new accommodation although the University College cannot guarantee to secure new accommodation for any student).

+10. Where concerns are raised about a resident student's ability to appropriately care for themselves and/or to live safely and respectfully alongside other students, but where there do not exist any significant concerns about their fitness to study, the situation will be dealt with by the WUC Accommodation team with reference to the student's accommodation contract.

-2.0 Definitions
+Definitions

-- 2.1 "Fitness to study" refer to a student's ability start, continue or resume a course of academic study and means their ability to: - 2.1.1 Meet the reasonable academic requirements of the course of study; - 2.1.2 Independently (or with a reasonable and appropriate level of support/adjustment) remain safe and healthy; and - 2.1.3 Meet the reasonable social and behavioural requirements of a student of the University College without having an unacceptably detrimental effect on the health, safety, wellbeing and/or day-to-day experience of other students or members of staff. - 2.2 "Course of study" refers to any further or higher education course delivered by the University College, including all work placements, study abroad periods, and all voluntary or compulsory field trips. - 2.3 "Applicant" refers to any person who has applied or is considering applying to a course of study at the University College, or a person to whom an offer (conditional or unconditional) of a place to study at WUC has been made, whether or not the offer has been accepted. - 2.4 "Suspension" refers to a decision taken by the University College that an individual student shall be excluded from WUC premises and/or use of facilities due to concerns about their own health, safety and wellbeing, or that of other students or staff.
-A period of suspension must be time-limited and should not normally last for more than 4 weeks.
-The period will be kept under review by the Registrar & Secretary.
+- 11. "Fitness to study" refers to a student's ability to start, continue or resume a course of academic study and means their ability to: - a.
+Meet the reasonable academic requirements of the course of study; - b.
+Actively engage in studies i.e. participate in all learning activities, and attend at all scheduled sessions; - c.
+Independently (or with a reasonable and appropriate level of support/adjustment) remain safe and healthy during their period of registration for academic study; and - d.
+Meet the reasonable social and behavioural requirements of a student of the University College without having a detrimental effect on the health, safety, wellbeing and/or day-to-day experience of themselves, other students and/or members of staff. - 12.
+"Course of study" refers to any further or higher education course delivered by the University College, including all work placements, study abroad periods, and all voluntary or compulsory field trips. - 13.
+"Applicant" refers to any person who has applied or is considering applying to a course of study at the University College, or a person to whom an offer (conditional or unconditional) of a place to study at WUC has been made, whether or not the offer has been accepted. - 14.
+"Suspension" refers to a decision taken by the University College whilst the process for determining the outcome of the Fitness to Study procedure is reached.
+Suspension excludes an individual student from WUC premises, from attendance at taught sessions and/or from use of facilities due to concerns about their own health, safety and wellbeing, or that of other students or staff.
+A period of suspension will be time-limited and should not normally last for more than 4 weeks.
+The period will be kept under review by the Director of HE or Director of FE.
 It can be extended but will be lifted once it is clear whether the affected student is deemed fit to study.
 A period of suspension does not presume any wrongdoing and will only be imposed where it is considered absolutely necessary.

-3.0 Data protection and confidentiality
+Data protection and confidentiality